Jerppuu/masters_thesis_tasks/README.md

 ## Build and executing

+### Run these commands in root of this  project folder.

 Before using Conan first time, profile of the development environment needs to be created.

 This can be done with command:  `conan profile detect`